joshuadavidnelson/disable-blog/readme.txt

 = 0.4.7 =
 * Using GitHub actions publish on WP.org from github releases.
 * Cleaned up the Reading settings, adding admin notices if front page is not set.
 * Add check for Multisite to avoid network page redirects.
-Closes #17, props to @Mactory.
+Props to @Mactory.
 * Added Contributing and Code of Conduct documentation.
 * Check that `is_singular` works prior to running redirects to avoid non-object errors in feeds.